 Laminectomy is surgery that creates space by removing bone spurs and tissues associated with arthritis of the spine.
 It usually involves removing a small piece of the back part (lamina) of the small bones of the spine (vertebrae).
 Laminectomy enlarges the spinal canal to relieve pressure on the spinal cord or nerves.
 Laminectomy is often done as part of a decompression surgery.

 Why it's done

-Bony overgrowths of the joints in the spine can build up within the spinal canal can narrow the space available in your spinal cord and nerves.
-This pressure can cause pain, weakness or numbness that can radiate down your arms or legs.
-Laminectomy is usually better at relieving these types of radiating symptoms than it is at relieving actual back pain.
+Bony overgrowths of the joints in the spine can build up within the spinal canal.
+They can narrow the space for the spinal cord and nerves.
+This pressure can cause pain, weakness or numbness that can radiate down arms or legs.

-In some cases, laminectomy may be necessary as part of surgery to treat a herniated spinal disk.
-Your surgeon may need to remove part of the lamina to gain access to the damaged disk.
+In some situations, laminectomy may be necessary as part of surgery to treat a herniated spinal disk.
+A surgeon may need to remove part of the lamina to get to the damaged disk.

-Laminectomy is generally a safe procedure.
-But as with any surgery, laminectomy carries a risk of complications.
+Laminectomy is generally safe.
+But as with any surgery, complications can occur.
+Potential complications include:

 - Blood clots